Joshua-Ludolf/CSCI-4406-Computer-Networks/README.md

 # CSCI-4406 Computer Networks

 ## Overview
 This repository contains lab assignments, reports, and supplemental materials for the CSCI-4406 Computer Networks course.
 Each lab directory holds one or more PDF documents (report/instructions/results).
-As the course evolves, additional artifacts (packet captures, scripts, configs) may be added.

 ## Repository Structure
 ```